-Rubric Block: Author, Scorer, Test-constructor, Tutor

-Mathematical Practices Scoring Rubric
+Rubric Block: Author, Scorer, Test-constructor, Tutor Mathematical Practices Scoring Rubric

 Score Description

-1 Student earns 1 point.
+1 The student earns 1 point.

-0 Student earns 0 points.
+0 The student earns 0 points.

-Blank No response.
+Blank No response

 Mathematical Practices Training Notes:

 1 point for analyzing the problem to ensure the proper units are specified in the solution (student explains that an incorrect conversion factor was used to change kilometers to centimeters in part (a))